lyteword/chspurgeon-tod/volume-5/psalm-110.md

 An Explication of the Hundreth and Tenth Psalme....
 Being the Substance of several Sermons preached at Lincolns Inne; by Edward Reynolds *afterwards Bishop of Norwich*.
 4to.
 2nd edition.
 London, 1035. *Also in "Reynolds' Works."]*

 In the works of John Boys, 160, folio, pp. 809-821, there is an Exposition of this Psalm.
 An incorruptible Key Composed of the CX.
 Psalme, wherewith You may open the rest of the holy Scriptures...
 By Samuel Gorton, Gent. and at the time of the penning hereof, in the place of.
 Judicature (upon Aquethneck, alias Road Island) of Providence Plantations in the Nanhyganset Bay, New England.
 Printed in the Yeere 1647.
 4to.
 A new interpretation of the Sixty-eighth Psalm.
 To which is added, an Exposition of the Hundred and tenth Psalm, proposed in a Sermon, preached before the University of Oxford, at St. Mary's, on Sunday, October 27, 1811.
-By the Rev. Richard Dixon, A.M., F.R.S....
+By the Rev. Richard Dixon, A. M., F. R. S....
 Oxford, 1811. *4to.*

 In "The Golden Diary of Heart Converse with Jesus in the Book of Psalms," by the Rev. Dr. Edersheim....
 London: 1873, there is a short meditation on this Psalm.